 3. Octopus with grilled vegetables, toasted hazelnut and local olive oil

 4. Hazelnut Cappuccino

-What is Cappuchino doing in the middle of all this? – you´d ask.
+What is Cappuccino doing in the middle of all this? – you´d ask.
 This Hazelnut Cappuccino is not what it looks like.
-It is typical for Spanish tasting menus to have a sorbet in between fish/seafood and meat courses.
-In this case the cappuccino is not sweet: it is a meat bouillon with crispy hazelnut, foam and salt made of toasted Spanish cured jam – better than sorbet when it´s cold outside.
+It is typical for Spanish tasting menus to have sorbet in between fish/seafood and meat courses.
+In this case, the cappuccino is not sweet: it is a meat bouillon with crispy hazelnut, foam, and salt made of toasted Spanish cured jam – better than sorbet when it´s cold outside.